Protecting birds and their habitats

 Black Skimmers Photo: Dan Ion/Audubon Photography Awards

-Audubon Mississippi concentrates its conservation efforts on four key strategies state wide.
-These include: Building Bird Friendly Communities, Important Bird Areas, Sharing Our Seas and Shores, and Working Lands.
+Audubon Mississippi concentrates its conservation efforts on five key strategies state wide.
+These include: Building Bird Friendly Communities, Coasts, Climate, Working Lands and Water.
 Our mission is more urgent today than ever before.
 Natural habitat and open spaces are disappearing at an alarming rate.
 Protections for wildlife, natural places, and clean air and water are in jeopardy.
 By protecting birds, we’re also safeguarding the Western hemisphere's great natural heritage for future generations, preserving our shared quality of life and fostering a healthier environment for us all.